First Martyr for the Faith

 The messenger of God is rejected because the message of God is rejected.

 “Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
 How often have I desired to gather your children together as a hen gathers her brood under her wings, and you were not willing!
 See, your house is left to you, desolate.
 For I tell you, you will not see me again until you say, `Blessed is the one who comes in the name of the Lord.'”
 (Matthew 23:37-39)

 Jesus was crucified because the Jewish leaders could not bear his message.
 They rejected him because they also rejected God the Father.
 They rejected his plan for their nation and the whole world.
 They wanted a different message and a different Messiah.

 In today’s Epistle lesson we have the example of Stephen:

 Stephen, full of grace and power, did great wonders and signs among the people.
 Then some of those who belonged to the synagogue of the Freedmen (as it was called), Cyrenians, Alexandrians, and others of those from Cilicia and Asia, stood up and argued with Stephen.
 But they could not withstand the wisdom and the Spirit with which he spoke.
-Then they secretly instigated some men to say, “We have heard him speak blasphemous words against Moses and God.”
-They stirred up the people as well as the elders and the scribes; then they suddenly confronted him, seized him, and brought him before the council.
-(Acts 6:8-12)
+(Acts 6:8-11)